kata198/usrsvc/README.md

 * usrsvcd\_stderr - If defined, usrsvcd will log stderr to this file instead of the default stderr (likely a terminal).
 Use the value "stdout" to log stderr to the same location as stdout, otherwise must be an absolute path.

+* sendmail\_path - If defined and not "auto", this should be the path to the "sendmail" application.
+This is used as the sender program when "email_alerts" is set on a Program.
+If not defined or auto, /usr/sbin/sendmail, /usr/bin/sendmail, and every element in PATH will be checked.

 **[Program:myprogram]**